-An engine that reads the literature and forecasts where a response can be moved.
-And an open board where those calls are scored by what the trials do.
+A forecast that reads how a leader does change.
+An engine that reads where a cancer immune response is stuck.
+And an open board where the engine's calls are scored by what the trials do.

 Capacity is a structural map of the cancer immune response, built on Persistence Dynamics.
 Under it, a graph of the positions where a response stalls and the levers that fit.
 Agents read the new immuno-oncology literature every night and place each finding where it lands.
 When the evidence at one position is enough, it fires a falsifiable test and posts the call to Theory, where the trials grade it.